ec082018d/Case_Studies/PersonalFinanceDepositsandOnlineBanking/CaseStudy_Tally/README.md

             - 3rd in market position with 8.13% growth

         * Valuation:
-            -Second 285 million (Only NerdWallet was reported the rest of the competitors are N/A).
+            - Second 285 million (Only NerdWallet was reported the rest of the competitors are N/A).

 ### How is your company performing relative to competitors in the same domain?